cchdo/exchange/docs/common.rst

   Be careful if editing or creating files on Windows as the default text encoduing is UTF-16.
   UTF-16 is not compatable with UTF-8 or ASCII.

-For both CTD and Bottle the first two elements must be the following and in the presented order:
+For both CTD and Bottle files the first rows must be the following and in the presented order:

 1) A REQUIRED `File Identification Stamp`_
 2) Optional `comment line(s)`_